 Barnes & Noble NOOK users can obtain The Kybalion from B & N's NOOK bookstore.

-Apple iPad, iPhone, or iPod touch users, look for The Kybalion in the iBookstore.
+Apple device users, look for The Kybalion on Apple Books.

-The Kybalion is available from the Google Play store.
+The Kybalion is available from these other sellers:

 The illustrated edition of The Kybalion is available in paperback and hardcover.
-This print edition comes with black and white illustrations and is available from Amazon.
+The illustrations are in black and white and the books are available from Amazon.

 Therefore, change must apply to The Kybalion as well.
 While The Kybalion is a great little book, you have to admit, its language is slowly becoming more outdated.
 A newer publication has evolved that breathes fresh life into an age old philosophy...